We are expecting 3 litters mid February to early March! Contact us for more info!

 We are NEGATIVE for both Feline Immunodeficiency Virus (FIV) and Feline Leukemia Virus (FeLV). all of our cats are DNA Negative for HCM and SMA.
 Mojo and Ringo are N/k (Normal but carriers for PK Deficiency) , however ALL of our girls are Negative/Normal.
 When a homogygous PK Def mates with a heterozygous carrier none of the kittens would be in danger of developing PK Def.

 Our kittens health and well being extremely important to us.
 Each kitten sees our vet Jonathan Godley, DVM of ST Francis Animal Hospital in Dallas GA, and received two sets of age appropriate kitten vaccines, is wormed and receives a microchip.
-Our contract includes a spay/neuter agreement and no declawing agreement, and a 2 year health guarantee for heart related illness.
+Our contract includes a spay/neuter non declaw agreement and a 2 year health guarantee for heart related illness.
 If your kitten succumbs within that period of time we will replace your kitten from the next available litter, provided you bring your kitten to a certified feline veterinarian for a necropsy.
 Please be sure to bring your kitten to your vet within 72 hours of receiving them for a healthy kitten check up.
 Failure to comply with this, will void your health guarantee.